 The Most Reverend Jaime Soto, Bishop of the Diocese of Sacramento, joined the Alliance for Catholic Education (ACE) in a rite of “missioning” on Friday, July 22, invoking blessings for more than 200 educators set to teach in Catholic schools around the country.

-The group being sent forth from the University of Notre Dame included recent college graduates pursuing graduate degrees in education in ACE’s Service through Teaching program and certified teachers pursuing graduate degrees in educational administration in the Mary Ann Remick Leadership Program.
+The group being sent forth from the University of Notre Dame included recent college graduates pursuing graduate degrees in education in ACE’s ACE Teaching Fellows program and certified teachers pursuing graduate degrees in educational administration in the Mary Ann Remick Leadership Program.
 Teachers in ACE’s English as a New Language (ENL) program and field consultants in ACE’s campaign to increase Latino enrollments in Catholic schools were also missioned.

 “It is for all of us together a privilege to share in the teaching ministry of Jesus,” Bishop Soto told the ACE gathering at the Missioning Mass in Notre Dame’s Basilica of the Sacred Heart.
 He urged the teachers, “Do not be timid about your desire to know, love, and serve the Lord Jesus.
 Let this light shine because it is the Lord’s light shining in you.”